Wednesday, December 11, 2024

 I walk with Rosie every day.
 When the lake is frozen I love to walk out onto the ice where there is a wonderful view of the mountains that create this valley.
 Rosie loves to hug the shoreline and explore a muskrat lodge.
 It appears she can hear them inside it.
 When the ice shifts there is an amazing song that vibrates across the lake … at times it booms.
 I’ve witnessed Rosie several times stopping to stare down at the ice and then she jumps at it, much like a fox diving head first into the snow after a mouse.
 Without the deep snow Rosie simply bangs the ice with her front paws, creating more sound and more intrigue for her with more front paw banging.
 It never ceases to have me laughing out loud when she does this.

 On this one day there was not much snow pack so I was able to hike across the frozen lake and onto the trails without cumbersome snow shoes.
 From across the lake I headed into our trails that meander through varied terrain of our acreage.
 As I chose a trail that would eventually head back to the house a Chickadee flew by me very close and landed in a branch right at eye level.
 I love Chickadees.
-The Black Capped Chickadee is here in Maine year round and honored with being the Maine State bird.
+The Black Capped Chickadee is here in Maine year round and recognized as Maine's State bird.
 Sweet, small, with a black cap and gray body they have many different voices with one that sounds like their name, “dee-dee-dee”.
 During mating season they give a melodic “fee-bee, fee-bee”, always a blessed sound of spring.

 This one little bird caught my attention and with it sitting so close to me I stopped to talk with it.
 At this point the tree filled with many little birds, a flock of Chickadees.
 They flitted and swirled all over the branches.
 I stood smiling at all of them when a few began to fly around me.
 I felt no aggression, only amazement as they flew so close I could hear their small wings and feel the air that they created in this flight.
 This lasted for several minutes until Rosie realized I wasn’t behind her and came charging back down the trail, which sent the birds scattering.